3.8 Protecting Yourself from Falls

 Harnesses

-The image 3.19 shows two men working several feet off the ground and tying off rebar, while they don’t appear to be welding, they do risk falling from their positions on the structure they are supported on.
-To prevent falls these men and women will wear fall protection in the form of a harness and lanyards to clip off to the structure in which they work.
-Should something occur like a misstep, slip, or other accident that causes the worker to lose their footing, the harness will support the user’s weight until they can be lifted back to safety.
+Figure 3.18 shows two workers several feet off the ground and tying off rebar.
+While they don’t appear to be welding, they do risk falling from their positions on the structure they are supported on.
+To prevent falls, these workers wear fall protection in the form of a harness and lanyards to clip onto the structure in which they work.
+Should something occur that causes the worker to lose their footing—like a misstep, slip, or other accident—the harness will support the user’s weight until they can be lifted back to safety.
+Harnesses are designed to catch a person should they fall from a height.

-It’s important that the harness fits snugly around the chest, and the leg loops fit securely around the groin.
-If they are too loose the straps can choke up suddenly causing rope burns, tissue damage, and disfigurement or the wearer may simply fall through the harness when they need it the most.
+When putting on a harness, inspect the buckles and straps for damage.
+Make sure the harness is the appropriate size and fit for your body.
+It’s important that the harness fits snugly around the chest and the leg loops fit securely around the groin.
+If they are too loose, the straps can choke up suddenly if needed to catch a fall.
+This can cause rope burns, tissue damage, and disfigurement—or the wearer may simply fall through the harness when they need it the most.
+Never wear a harness that has been glued or taped together, and always keep your lanyard tied off when working.

 Attributions